Emanuel600/MicroControladores/Micro2/ARM-M3_FW_TEST/README.md

 > This project aim to demonstrate and improve programming techniques,
 > being mostly didactic in nature.
 >
-> Implements a simple traffic light using the bluepill $\mu$Controller,
+> Implements a simple traffic light using the bluepill μController,
 > with a focus on code documentation and organization.